projekt-kateryna/projektkateryna.org/content/posts/ai-dragon.md

 ## Introduction

 Indeed, my goal is to save the world by feeding the AI dragon with unbiased open data.
-I'm (Kaj Arnö)[https://wikipedia.org/en/Kaj_Arnö], and I'm the CEO of (MariaDB Foundation)[https://mariadb.org].
+I'm [Kaj Arnö](https://wikipedia.org/en/Kaj_Arnö), and I'm the CEO of [MariaDB Foundation](https://mariadb.org).
 And I've worked with free and open source software all of this century, and in that process I've become convinced that openness is a powerful force for good, also when it comes to open data.

 ## Background: Finland, a country with two languages and cultures